m-ahsanadil/ai-product-seo-desc/README.md

 ### 3. Configure Environment Variables

 This project uses the Groq API for AI model inference.
-You need to obtain a `GROQ_API_KEY` from the [Groq website](https://console.groq.com/keys) and set it as an environment variable.

 Create a `.env.local` file in the root of your project and add your API key: